0xProject/0x-mesh/README.md

 - Market makers can use Mesh to reach a broader audience.
 Their orders will be sent throughout the network and are more likely to be filled.
 - Mesh allows for a new type of relayer called a "serverless relayer".
-In the serverless relayer model, each users runs Mesh in their browser and there is no backend server or database.
+In the serverless relayer model, each user runs Mesh in their browser and there is no backend server or database.
 Instead, peers share orders directly with one another.
 (There are pros and cons to this approach and it is probably not suitable for all markets).